TDGerve/silicH2O/docs/source/getting_started.rst

     * :ref:`interference subtraction<Interference subtraction>`

 Plots and settings and results menus change based on which tool is selected.
+|silich2o| processes spectra in the following order:

+ `interference subtraction` → `interpolation` → `baseline correction`

+As a consequence, some types of processing are not possible, for example:

+    * interference subtraction on interpolated spectra,
+    * interpolation on baseline corrected spectra.

+If this is needed, exporting processed spectra and re-importing them is a suitable workaround.

 interactive plot
 ****************